brunereduardo/GameXp_DB-U-/Documentos/English/README.md

 ### Prerequisites
 Para começar a se aventurar pelo projeto você vai precisar instalar em sua máquina as seguintes ferramentas:
-[Git](https://git-scm.com) e um editor para trabalhar com o código, como [VSCode](https://code.visualstudio.com/), que servirá para todos os propósitos.
+[Git](https://git-scm.com) and an editor to work with the code, like [VSCode](https://code.visualstudio.com/), which will serve all purposes.
 To compile the programs it is only necessary to have installed java (together with the JDK).
 Finally, it is necessary to have access to a terminal, or to an IDE (such as IntelliJ IDEA), to build the application.

 ### Running the Application 🎲